Phoenix Suns: 1996–2004: Average times

 In the off-season prior to the 2000 NBA season, the Suns traded for perennial All-Star Anfernee "Penny" Hardaway, creating the tandem of Kidd and Hardaway called "Backcourt 2000".
 However, the combination of Hardaway and Kidd was never fully realized as Hardaway missed several games during the middle of the 1999–2000 season and Kidd broke his ankle going into the playoffs just as Hardaway returned to the court.
 As the Suns entered the 2000 playoffs, they beat the higher-seeded San Antonio Spurs 3–1 in the best-of-five series.
 The Spurs were without their best player Tim Duncan throughout the whole series.
 However, even with the return of Kidd in the next round, the Suns fell to the eventual champion Los Angeles Lakers in a 4–1 series.

 The Suns continued to make the playoffs until the 2001–02 season when they fell short for the first time in 14 years.
-That season marked the trade of Jason Kidd, partly due to a publicized domestic violence episode, to the New Jersey Nets for Stephon Marbury.
+That season marked the trade of Jason Kidd to the New Jersey Nets for Stephon Marbury.
 With the resultant high draft pick, the Suns were able to draft Amar'e Stoudemire.

 The 2002–03 campaign saw the emergence of Stoudemire, a graduate of Cypress Creek High School (Orlando, Florida).
 He became the first high school-drafted player to win the NBA Rookie of the Year for the 2002–03 season, during which the Suns posted a record of 44–38 and returned to the playoffs.
 Marbury had a successful individual season, making the All-NBA Third Team and being selected for the 2003 NBA All-Star Game.
 The Suns were eliminated in the first round once again by the San Antonio Spurs; a six-game series with the eventual NBA champions.